apache/druid/docs/content/operations/single-server.md

 The other configurations are intended for general use single-machine deployments.
 They are sized for hardware roughly based on Amazon's i3 series of EC2 instances.

+The startup scripts for these example configurations run a single ZK instance along with the Druid services.
+You can choose to deploy ZK separately as well.

+The example configurations run the Druid Coordinator and Overlord together in a single process using the optional configuration `druid.coordinator.asOverlord.enabled=true`, described in the [Coordinator configuration documentation](../configuration/index.html#coordinator-operation).

 ## Single Server Reference Configurations

 Micro-Quickstart: 4 CPU, 16GB RAM